-➤ A few Challenges while conducting the research were:
+➤ A Few Challenges while conducting the research were:

-While researching on matters about transfer of technology the first challenge identified was the requirement of a universal guide which would help the upcoming companies who are looking forward to technology transfer, it would set a base and would help them navigate through the scattered laws for transfer technology in intellectual property.
+While researching matters pertaining to transfer of technology the first challenge identified was the requirement of a universal guide which would help the upcoming companies who are looking forward for technology transfer, it would set a base and would help them navigate through the scattered laws for transfer technology in intellectual property.

-At times it becomes a challenge to navigate through different legal frameworks across different jurisdictions as they have their patent laws and copyright rules which makes technology transfer difficult for execution.
+At times, it becomes a challenge to navigate through different legal frameworks across different jurisdictions, as they have their own patent laws and copyright rules, which make technology transfer difficult for execution.